Apple tartelette tatin

 Place in a bowl, filter and leave to grow for 45 minutes at room temperature.

-Mix, in the bowl of a food processor, the cocoa powder with the water to obtain a paste.
-Add the 90g of dough previously removed.
-Knead for 4-5 minutes.
-Form into a square, wrap and chill overnight.
+Mix, in the bowl of a food processor, the 90g of previously removed dough and the violet colorant.
+Knead for 4-5 minutes to thoroughly incorporate the dye.
+Shape into a square, film and chill overnight.

 After 45 minutes, degas the dough and flatten with your hands to form a rectangle.
 Place in a cool place to firm up.